The attribution health indicator is a percentage of how many new orders we have attributed in the last 30 days.

 What to do if your attribution health is low?

+Be sure to give your account time to build a click history.
 If your tracking has been setup for 30 days and your attribution health score is low, there could be a couple of reasons for this.

-For Wicked Reports to attribute clicks, leads, and sales accurately, we need tracking UTMs or WickedIDs on inbound URL clicks, and our tracking script on your website, landing pages, optin forms, order forms, and any other place where your marketing drives traffic.
+Remember: for Wicked Reports to attribute clicks, leads, and sales accurately, we need tracking UTMs or WickedIDs on inbound URL clicks, and our tracking script on your website, landing pages, optin forms, order forms, and any other place where your marketing drives traffic.

 Our Facebook, Google, and many CRM email integrations all provide easy, automatic link ID and UTM tagging.
 The work that is left for you is to put our tracking code on all the destination URLs, which is basically your entire website, blog, landing page technology, etc.

-You can verify that you are tracking correctly using our tracking page validation tools found on the ROI report and in the Tracking Tools menu.
+You can verify that you are tracking correctly by using our tracking page validation tools found on the ROI report and in the Tracking Tools menu.

 Paid marketing channels such as Snap, Pinterest, Twitter, and Outbrain require UTMs on the links.
 You can then import the tracking costs with our drag and drop UTM cost importer.